Top 20 JIRA Interview Questions and Answers

 d) Enter all the necessary details and click on the Create button.

-e) Kanban board is created as shown in the below example.
+e) Kanban board is created as shown in the example below.

-Note: I have just taken a basic example of creation
+Note: I have just given a basic example of creation

 In the case of Kanban, the incoming task is given more priority and hence it is considered as the best methodology for cases like bug fixing and maintenance release.